praekeltfoundation/vumi/docs/api.rst

 Accepting inbound SMS from the transports
 -----------------------------------------

-Like the SMS delivery reports, both Opera_ and Clickatell_ will forward incoming SMSs to Vumi.
+Like the SMS delivery reports, both Opera_ and Clickatell_ will forward incoming SMSs to Vumi (if using their HTTP APIs).

 For Clickatell the URL is: